Ilya Salkind: Superman film series

 Salkind originally recommended Mario Puzo to write the script as a serious science fiction epic.
 Although Puzo did impress him with certain aspects, Salkind felt the script remained intact with being overall campy, as did Guy Hamilton.
 In addition they cited too much "Greek tragedy and Shakespearean" elements.
 A fourth villain sentenced to the Phantom Zone named Zak-Ur appeared as a comedic henchman.
-By this time, Puzo felt he "could do all he could," turning in two drafts, and David Newman and Robert Benton were hired for rewrite work, as a means to delete objectionable material concerning an excessive amount of comedic scenes.
+By this time, Puzo felt he "could do all he could," turning in two drafts, and David Newman and Robert Benton were hired for rewrite work, as a means to delete objectionable material concerning an excessive number of comedic scenes.
 Leslie Newman was brought in once Benton left to direct The Late Show.

 Casting started to take place, and Alexander Salkind wanted a famous actor in the role of Superman.
 Dustin Hoffman was once again highly considered though the idea was dropped.
 Robert Redford was offered the part, but he felt he was too famous and was not right for the role, as did Burt Reynolds.
 After the success of Rocky, Sylvester Stallone lobbied hard for the role but was ignored.
 Paul Newman was offered all three roles of Superman, Jor-El and Lex Luthor to his choosing though he did not accept any of them, for a salary of $4 million.
 Nick Nolte and Rex Harrison would both turn it down.
 It was decided to focus on casting Jor-El and Lex Luthor and save Superman for later.
 Hoffman was then offered the role of Luthor, and although he was interested, he turned it down.
 Marlon Brando would eventually be cast as Jor-El, causing Gene Hackman to be cast as Luthor as he wanted desperately to work with Brando.
 Impressed by the producers' ability to cast famous actors in respective roles, Warner Bros. decided to distribute the film internationally, rather than simply domestically.

 Sets were then being initiated in Rome, Italy, as well as having flying tests experimented.
 Brando however, could not go to Rome as there was still a warrant out for his arrest due to the sexual obscenity of his role in Last Tango in Paris.
 It was decided to move the production to England but Hamilton himself was a tax exile from his native country, which only allowed him to spend 60 days or less a year.
 The director was forced to drop out because of Brando's actions and by this time six million dollars had already been spent on the production.
 Mark Robson was then in negotiations to direct after Salkind was impressed with his work on Earthquake.
 However, after viewing Richard Donner's The Omen, Donner was chosen.